 My approach is integrative, meaning I have studied and been influenced by the major Psychotherapeutic Schools of thought - Psychodynamic, Humanistic and Existential, as well as Cognitive Behavioural Therapy.
 I have also trained in several short-term approaches which have a solid evidence base and are endorsed in the NICE Guidelines, including Mentalisation-Based Therapy (MBT), and Dynamic Interpersonal Therapy (DIT).

-I am an accredited member of UKCP, holding additional memberships with The Society of Existential Analysis (SEA), and The Association of Psychoanalytical Psychotherapy in the NHS (APP).
+I am an accredited member of UKCP; additional membership with The Society of Existential Analysis (SEA).

 Accredited register membership

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).